nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 Configuration files in Sublime Text let you change the editor's behavior, add macros, snippets or create new features --where *feature* means ‘anything you can think of'.
-Ok, maybe not *anything*, but Sublime Text definitely hands you over a good deal of control.
+OK, maybe not *anything*, but Sublime Text definitely hands you over a good deal of control.

 These settings files are simply text files following a special structure or